Zooming Security Vulnerabilities [Part – 1]

 This policy is called ‘Network security: Restrict NTLM: Outgoing NTLM traffic to remote servers and is found under the following path in the Group Policy Editor.

 Path – Computer Configuration -> Windows Settings -> Security Settings -> Local Policies -> Security Options -> Network security: Restrict NTLM: Outgoing NTLM traffic to remote servers.

 4. GHOST Vulnerability –

-Zoom application is additionally at risk of GHOST vulnerability which is a buffer overflow bug that affects function calls in Linux glibc library.
+Zoom application is additionally at risk of GHOST vulnerability which is a buffer overflow bug that affects function calls in the Linux Glibc library.

-This vulnerability poses a risk of remote code execution attack.
+This vulnerability poses a risk of remote code execution attacks.
 An attacker who exploits this flaw can gain complete control of the compromised system.

 5. Zoom-Bombing –

-“Zoom-Bombing,” an uninvited intrusion on video calls which affects various virtual classes and business calls.
+“Zoom-Bombing,” an uninvited intrusion on video calls that affects various virtual classes and business calls.